NBIK19000U Protein Research Lab

 - Evaluate and conclude on protein purity from appropriate methods

-- Analyse experimental data from protein purification protocols
+- Analyze experimental data from protein purification protocols

-- Describe and understand the use of methods applied in protein-ligand interactions including ITC, surface plasmon resonance, fluorescence and NMR spectroscopy
+- Describe and understand the use of methods applied in IDP interactions including ITC, surface plasmon resonance, fluorescence, SAXS and NMR spectroscopy

 - Evaluate methods and theoretical approaches to address questions in relation to this research topic